hyperlogic/phasefuncnn/README.md

 -----------
 * normalization of inputs -
   In build process, generate ALL data as a tensor.
-  * normalize and importance scale ALL data during this process.
+  * normalize and importance scale input
+  * normalize output
   * resulting in X, Y and P tensors
 * make sure concatination of all mocap files works.